inmanta/inmanta-core/docs/reference/projectyml.rst

 By default, the project is configured to install packages from ``https://pypi.org/simple/``.
 There are multiple ways to change this behaviour.

-Using the global pip config file
+Using pip config file at a standard location
 """"""""""""""""""""""""""""""""

 By setting the ``use_config_file`` option of the pip section to ``True``, the project will use the global pip config file.